 Smaller cars have higher fatality rates in car accidents

 The Insurance Institute for Highway Safety (IIHS) explains that while cars of all types are much safer now than before, the smallest and lightest cars have fatality rates around twice as high as the biggest and heaviest cars.
 When you consider how car size and weight impact a vehicle's crashworthiness, it's easier to understand why small cars don't do as well at protecting their passengers.

 crash tests haven’t always told the whole story

 Just because your car performed well in a crash test doesn't necessarily mean you'll be well protected in an accident.
 In fact, testing how well a car protects you in a collision with a larger car is a relatively recent idea.
-Previous tests monitored how well a car performed in a crash against a car of similar size and weight — an unlikely event on the road.
+Previous tests monitored how well a car performed in a crash against a car of similar size and weight.

 In 2009, the IIHS conducted a car size and safety experiment.
 They crashed a Honda Fit (minicar) into a Honda Accord (midsize car); a Smart Fortwo (2-seat city car) into a Mercedes C class (compact); and a Toyota Yaris (subcompact) into a Toyota Camry (midsize car).

 In each crash, the bigger car fared better.